 Hemp protein can also cause gastrointestinal discomfort in some people, but this is usually because it is a high-fiber food.

 Trying to pick between hemp protein, whey protein, or any other plant-based protein powder, can be tough.
 The best protein supplement for you is the one that fits your dietary needs, lifestyle, and budget.

 If you are looking for a quick and easy way to increase your protein intake, whey protein is a good option.

 If you are looking for a protein that is also a good source of fiber and essential fatty acids, hemp protein is a good option.

 On the flip side, you may want to avoid whey protein if you are lactose intolerant, and you may want to avoid hemp protein if you are looking to build as much muscle as possible.

 Frequently asked questions

-Whey protein powder has been the go-to protein supplement for athletes and bodybuilders for years.
+Whey protein powder has been the go-to supplement for athletes and bodybuilders for years.

-Hemp protein is a newer option on the market that has many benefits including being a great source of fiber, healthy fats, and vitamins.
+Hemp protein is a newer option on the market with many benefits, including being a great source of fiber, healthy fats, and vitamins.